dekubu/lxd-kit/README.md

 # Example from capistrano-postgresql gem
 execute(:psql, fetch(:pg_system_db), '-c', %Q{"CREATE USER \\"#{fetch(:pg_username)}\\" PASSWORD}, redact("'#{fetch(:pg_password)}'"), %Q{;"})
 ```
-Once wrapped, sshkit logging will replace the actual pg_password with a [REDACTED] value.
+Once wrapped, lxdkit logging will replace the actual pg_password with a [REDACTED] value.
 The created database user will have the value from `fetch(:pg_password)`.

 ```
 # STDOUT